Walking The Blue Loop: The City Centre And Victoria Quays

 An introduction to the history and sights found on Sheffield’s waterways.

-It was towards the end of June and summer had finally arrived.
-The coronavirus pandemic still held the UK and much of the world in its vice like grip; although we had passed through the peak of new cases in late April and early May, life was far from normal.
-Many restrictions remained in place but the warm weather was beginning to tempt people into emerging from their lockdown shelters.
+It was towards the end of June 2020, and summer had finally arrived.
+The coronavirus pandemic still held the UK and much of the world in its vice-like grip; although we had passed through the peak of new cases in late April and early May, life was far from normal.
+Many restrictions remained in place, but the warm weather was beginning to tempt people into emerging from their lockdown shelters.
 And on this particular day, the weather was scorching hot.
-It was a Wednesday and due to a reduced working week, I had the day off.
-It had been so hot that I spent much of the day inside, out of the sun but the restlessness of the lockdown combined with the glorious weather became too much to bear.
+It was a Wednesday, and due to a reduced working week, I had the day off.
+It had been so hot that I spent much of the day inside, out of the sun, but the restlessness of the lockdown combined with the glorious weather became too much to bear.
 I impulsively picked up my camera bag, pausing only to douse myself in sunblock before setting off.
-I had no real plan but having walked along the River Don not too long ago, it seemed natural to follow the canal towpaths towards Meadowhall Shopping Centre.
+I had no real plan, but having walked along the River Don not too long ago, it seemed natural to follow the canal towpaths towards Meadowhall Shopping Centre.
 It wasn’t my intention to walk too far, rather to just enjoy the novel experience of being outside with the sun on my face and the troubles of the pandemic behind me, for a few hours at least.

-Since my last adventure, a re-introduction to the Five Weirs Walk, I had learnt of the Blue Loop, a roughly 13Km or 8 mile informal route starting at Victoria Quays, following the Sheffield and Tinsley Canal towpaths to Meadowhall where it links up with sections of the Trans Pennine Trail and returning to the city centre via the Five Weirs Walk.
+Since my last adventure, a reintroduction to the Five Weirs Walk, I had learnt of the Blue Loop, a roughly 13 Km or 8-mile informal route starting at Victoria Quays, following the Sheffield and Tinsley Canal towpaths to Meadowhall, where it links up with sections of the Trans-Pennine Trail and returns to the city centre via the Five Weirs Walk.

 Sheaf Square, outside the train station.

-The sky was a deep cloudless blue, and the heat was intense, despite it being three o’clock when I set off from my front door.
-I soon found myself at the train station, standing beside an impressive water feature, however the cascading water wasn’t running today and the exposed metal gleamed fiercely in the intense sunlight.
-Normally this little plaza area is thronged with crowds of commuters and travellers, but today there was only a sparse sprinkling of people.
+The sky was a deep, cloudless blue, and the heat was intense, despite it being three o’clock when I set off from my front door.
+I soon found myself at the train station, standing beside an impressive water feature; however, the cascading water wasn’t running today, and the exposed metal gleamed fiercely in the intense sunlight.
+Normally, this little plaza area is thronged with crowds of commuters and travellers, but today there was only a sparse sprinkling of people.

 Normally crowded, the plaza was unusually quiet.

 I continued on my way, walking down Sheaf Street, a busy main artery carrying traffic through this section of the city centre.
 A relatively new office building, Electric Works, added a bit of visual interest with its boxy design.
-Taking a flight of concrete stairs, I emerged onto an elevated tramway which provided an excellent vantage point from which to take in a panorama of the city centre, including a view down the length of Pond Hill, a seemingly nondescript little road between Electric Works and the Ponds Forge International Sports Centre.
+Taking a flight of concrete stairs, I emerged onto an elevated tramway, which provided an excellent vantage point from which to take in a panorama of the city centre, including a view down the length of Pond Hill, a nondescript little road between Electric Works and the Ponds Forge International Sports Centre.

 View of Electric Works from Sheaf Street.

 I made my way past the Ponds Forge International Sports Centre, in the shadow of Park Hill, an unapologetically Brutalist high-rise development completed in 1961.
-Brutalism is an architectural style that emerged in the 1950’s, typically monolithic in scale and built from poured concrete.
-Park Hill is internationally famous and it was awarded Grade II listed status in 1998, no doubt fuelling many a heated debate on its architectural merits.
-It certainly is a landmark and ongoing refurbishment is creating smart apartments overlooking the city.
+Brutalism is an architectural style that emerged in the 1950s, typically monolithic in scale and built from poured concrete.
+Park Hill is famous internationally and it was awarded Grade II listed status in 1998, no doubt fuelling many a heated debate on its architectural merits.
+It certainly is a landmark, and ongoing refurbishment is creating smart apartments overlooking the city.

 Park Hill high-rise development.